 Mother’s day is observed on Baisakh Krishna Aunshi.
-According to Nepali calendar 2076 – this year the day coincides in 21st Baisakh, 2076 B.S.
-(4th May, 2019 AD).
+According to Nepali calendar 2077 – this year the day Aama ko mukh herne din 2020 coincides in 11th Baisakh, 2077 B.S.
+(23rd April 2020 AD).
 People present their mothers with utmost respect and love in the form of her favourite food, clothing and various other gifts.
 This tradition is simply to recognize and respect a mother’s love and sacrifice.

 Since, the day is an auspicious day, people give tribute to their mothers at home, offering them with delicacies, finery, clothing and gifts.
 Those whose mothers have deceased, go to the Mata Tirtha Pilgrimage (about 15 km to the eastern side of Kathmandu valley, beside Mata Tirtha Village Development Committee).
 Some, who can’t attend the Mata Tirtha Pilgrimage, visit Pashupati Temple to honor their departed mothers.
 They do Sida Daan (the deed of donating Sida, a holy mixture of rice grain and pure food materials along with clothes).

 During their visit to the Mata Tirtha Pilgrimage, people take a shower in the water taps and make offerings to the holy pond with the belief that the souls of their departed mothers come to the pond and accept their offerings.
 While those visiting Pashupati temple perform Sharadhha or Pinda Daan, a rite performed for the peace of departed souls.
 Some people also perform the ritual at home or any holy places nearby.

 One who takes a holy bath in the Mata Tirtha River on Bisakh Krishna Aunshi, does not need again to come in mother’s womb for next life.
 One shall get salvation from human life, and achieve moksha.

 Folklore Behind Mother’s Day